- Golden Kite Award

 Is there going to be a movie?
 I hope there’s a movie.

 I hope so too!
 I’ve been talking to producers and directors about it but that’s still a long ways from it being a movie you can watch.
 If you work in film/television and are interested in rights, please contact my film agent, Mary Pender.

 Yup, including virtual visits.
-Educators can visit this page for info about the programs I am currently offering.
+Educators and event organizers can check out this page for information about my current programs.